leeanncafferata/clio3-syllabus/source/policies.md

 ### Accommodations

-If you have a documented learning disability or other condition that may affect academic performance, please talk with me about an accommodation that will help you.
-You will also need to put your documentation on file with the [Office of Disability Services][] (SUB I, Room 4205; 993-2474) to determine the accommodations you need.
+If you are a student with a disability and you need academic accommodations, please see me and contact the Office of Disability Services at 703.993.2474 or <http://ods.gmu.edu>.
+All academic accommodations must be arranged through that office.

 ### General policies